Leene/emmet-typing-game/README.md

 ![](./img/screenshots_finishedApp/startArea.png)
 ## Planned Improvements
-- Syntax highlighting
 - Adding more then 20 questions in the game
+- - background music, feedback sound for buttons
 - Little animations for life and score counter
+- Syntax highlighting

 ## Last Improvements
-- 21.03.2022: Highscore table with Firebase
+- 21.03.2022: Firebase as permanent storage for highscore values